-Buying the right EKG machine is not only a product comparison, but a question of what is the ideal machine for your practice.
+Purchasing the right EKG machine for your practice does not only consist of comparing product pricing, but question of what is the ideal machine for your practice.
 The right EKG machine can transform your workflow dramatically, and in return, help provide the best possible care for your patients.
-Here at Jaken Medical, our number one priority is finding the right device for you.
+Let the experts here at Jaken Medical find the right EKG machine for your needs.

-Choosing between a PC-based or Traditional Box system typically depends on personal preference.
-Some healthcare providers prefer the Traditional Box system (like the ELI250c) due to the fact that they have previous knowledge of using one.
+Choosing between a PC-based or Traditional Box System typically depends on personal preference.
+Some healthcare providers prefer the Traditional Box System (like the ELI 250c) due to the fact that they have previous knowledge of using one.
 Traditional Box systems are simple to use and provide an immediate hard copy printout for instant review.
-However, as technology has improved, some PC-based systems (like Norav 1200 Blue ECG) are equipped with additional features that can help with workflow in a small practice, such as exporting as PDF for optimizing storage and EMR connectivity or able to print to a standard desk jet printer, thus saving money on thermal print paper.
+However, as technology has improved, some PC-based systems (like the Welch Allyn Connex Cardio PC-Based ECG) are equipped with additional features that can help with workflow in a small practice, such as exporting as PDF for optimizing storage and EMR connectivity or able to print to a standard desk jet printer, thus saving money on thermal print paper.
 In terms of pricing, they are both relatively the same when comparing units with similar features.
-A great example of a PC-based system is the GE CardioSoft v6.7 Resting ECG System; for a Traditional Box system, the GE MAC 2000 System provides you with an “all-in-one” solution.
+A great example of a PC-based system is the GE CardioSoft v6.7 Resting ECG System; for a Traditional Box system, the GE MAC 2000 EKG Machine provides you with an “all-in-one” solution.

 Understanding your workflow will help best determine the right system for you.
 Most EKG machines can provide EKG recordings and information to you in both physical and digital formats.